Trainee apprenticeship scheme

 You must also be someone who is driven.
 Be under no illusions that whilst the AAT qualification is relatively straight forward if you move on to do the Chartered examinations the final qualification is as stated earlier the equivalent of a masters degree.

 We won’t rush you.
-Other firms offer faster routes to qualification by going straight to the ICAEW examinations as a school leaver with good A levels.
-We do not believe that this is the best route.
 A great Chartered Accountant has experience.
 Dealing with 40 to 50 year old business owners is not easy particularly if you are qualified at 21 or 22 years old.
-We believe that like a fine wine you will need time to mature hence our program takes 6 years to qualify- 3 years AAT and 3 years ICAEW.
+We believe that like a fine wine you will need time to mature hence our program takes around 6 years to qualify- 3 years AAT and 3 years ICAEW (chartered Accountant).
 It also gives you time to chart the right course for you.
 For those joining our tax team the ATT and CTA examinations may be the best course for you.
 For some AAT is their level and they will see no need to progress to do the ICAEW examinations.

 Above all we want people to join us for the long term.
 We want people who will gel with our existing team and who will add value to our expanding company.